 What is a Baby Bath Thermometer?

-A baby bath thermometer is a waterproof, frequently floating thermometer with a digital or analogue display that tells you when the water in your child’s bath is the right temperature (around 95 to 101 degrees F).
+A baby bath thermometer is a waterproof, frequently floating thermometer with a digital or analog display that tells you when the water in your child’s bath is the right temperature (around 95 to 101 degrees F).

-They’re composed of baby- and bath-safe materials and they’re designed to make bath time more enjoyable (many look like awesome bath toys).
+They’re composed of the baby- and bath-safe materials and they’re designed to make bath time more enjoyable (many look like awesome bath toys).